gc-da11yn/gc-da11yn.github.io/src/pages/en/information-and-communications-technology-ict-accessibility-requirements.md

 		<tr>
 			<td>
 				<p><strong>6.5.1 General (informative)</strong></p>
 				<p>Clause 6.5 (Video communications) provides performance requirements that support users who communicate using sign language and lip-reading.
-For these users, good usability is achieved with a resolution of at least Quarter Video Graphics Array (QVGA, 320 x 240), a frame rate of 20 frames per second and over, with a time difference between speech audio and video that does not exceed 100 ms. </p>
+For these users, good usability is achieved with a resolution of at least Quarter Video Graphics Array (<abbr>QVGA</abbr>, 320 x 240), a frame rate of 20 frames per second and over, with a time difference between speech audio and video that does not exceed 100 ms. </p>
 				<p>Increasing the resolution and frame rate further improves both sign language (especially finger spelling) and lipreading, with frame rate being more important than resolution.</p>
 				<p>Time differences between audio and video (asynchronicity) can have a great impact on lip-reading - with video that lags behind audio having greater negative effect.</p>
 				<p>End-to-end latency can be a problem in video (sign) communication.
 Overall delay values below 400 ms are preferred, with an increase in preference down to 100 ms. Overall delay depends on multiple factors, including e.g. network delay and video processing.
 For this reason a testable requirement on minimum values for overall delay cannot be produced.</p>